 - Delegated admin permissions to each of your clients' Office 365 tenants through your own Office 365 admin portal, rather than direct logins to their admin portals

-- Select New application registration.
+- Click on New registration.

-Get Application ID
+Get Application ID and Tenant ID

 You will need to add API access to complete the application.
 The APIs you need are Windows Azure Active Directory, which is automatically added when you create the application, and Microsoft Graph.